heliotactic/heliotactic.github.io/_posts/blog/2016-06-30-texas-living-wall.md

 >
 > **Michelle Bright**, an environmental designer at the Lady Bird Johnson Wildflower Center, chose native plants from ecoregions around Austin for the wall pods (including wildflowers, succulents, shrubs, vines and grasses).
 These visually striking and heat-tolerant plants also serve as a wildlife habitat.
 >
-> The carefully selected native plants were chosen to attract and provide shelter for anole lizards, hummingbirds, butterflies, and songbirds, among other beneficial fauna."  --credit: Sara R. Lentz | June 20, 2016.
+> The carefully selected native plants were chosen to attract and provide shelter for anole lizards, hummingbirds, butterflies, and songbirds, among other beneficial fauna."  --credit: Sara R. Lentz; June 20, 2016.

 <iframe src="https://player.vimeo.com/video/171415202" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen>
 </iframe>